julian-z/AntCheck/README.md

 # Future Endeavors
 Development phase is extremely early on, as of December 2022.
 Looking to make as many optimizations as possible.

-Our first priority is to figure out the issue of prerequisites not being input (i.e. Program assumes ICS 33 can be taken before ICS 31 if ICS 32 is not inputted), as well as implement corequisite checking.

-From that point on, we will look into implementing a website version for the ease of users.
+We are currently looking into implementing a website version for the ease of users.

 # Conclusion
 Open to suggestions!
 Email me at jzulfika@uci.edu